s0ders/go-semver-release/README.md

 ## Release Rules

-Release rules define which commit type will trigger a release, and what type of release (i.e. major, minor, patch).
-By default, the program applies the following release rules:
+Release rules define which commit type will trigger a release, and what type of release (i.e. major, minor, patch). **By default**, the program applies the following release rules:

 ```json
 {